encode/django-rest-framework/docs/api-guide/renderers.md

         def render(self, data, media_type=None, renderer_context=None):
             return data.encode(self.charset)

+Note that if a renderer class returns a unicode string, then the response content will be coerced into a bytestring by the `Response` class, with the `charset` attribute set on the renderer used to determine the encoding.

-If the renderer returns a raw bytestring, you should set a charset value of `None`, which will ensure the `Content-Type` header of the response will not have a `charset` value set.
+If the renderer returns a bytestring representing raw binary content, you should set a charset value of `None`, which will ensure the `Content-Type` header of the response will not have a `charset` value set.
 Doing so will also ensure that the browsable API will not attempt to display the binary content as a string.

     class JPEGRenderer(renderers.BaseRenderer):
         media_type = 'image/jpeg'